-Maybe you live in sunny Florida, where the weather is gloriously warm and sunshine-ey throughout the year, or maybe you’re always running late and frequently jump into the car without your shoes on.
+Maybe you live in sunny Florida, where the weather is gloriously warm and sunny throughout the year.
+Perhaps you’re always running late, and frequently jump into the car without your shoes on.
 Maybe you’re forgetful, or maybe, just maybe, you just don’t like footwear.
-Whatever your reason may be, you have a penchant for going barefoot when you drive and prefer to keep it that way.
+Whatever your reason may be, you have a penchant for going barefoot when you drive, and you’d prefer to keep it that way.

 Don’t get me wrong—I’m not judging!
 I dare say people have done weirder things in their cars while driving, from shaving on the go to talking/texting while driving to eating everything from steaks to burgers to salads to even reading!

 However, whatever your sartorial choices maybe, what’s the legality surrounding barefoot driving in the US?
-Are you erring on the side of caution (and the law!) by driving barefoot, or is it as legal as, say, eating an ice cream?
-(It’s only keeping it in your pocket on a Sunday that could get you arrested).
+Are you risking a ticket by driving barefoot, or is it as legal as, say, eating an ice cream?

 After ample research, here’s all that you need to know about driving barefoot and its legality in the United States!